greggcorp/Greggcorp/_posts/2023-03-25-thoughts-and-guidance-about-surveys.md

 Here I’ll share the guidance I typically provide my colleagues when we work on a survey together.
 I’ve divided this post into four sections:

 * Things I want you to know about surveys
-* Things I don’t ever want you to do with a survey
+* Things I never want you to do with a survey
 * Things I always want you to do with a survey
 * Things you should read to be great at surveys